 Sometime in 1987, after the Radcliffe’s neuropsychologist Dr. John C. Marshall introduced me to his associate Dr. Ruth Campbell, she invited my wife and me to dinner.
-A growly, jovial bear in hearing aids welcomed us at the door, and by the time we left, I had purchased a proof of his print called “In the Door Stands a Jar”.
+A growly, jovial bear in hearing aids shouted us in with a greeting about his deafness, and a journey toward book art began.
+By the time we left, I had purchased a proof of his print called “In the Door Stands a Jar”.
 The artist’s book Ken Campbell describes below was in the works, but at the time, I had had no exposure to this form of art that a life with books and ebooks would finally teach me to appreciate.

 Over the years, the print’s blend of textual and visual puns played out from the wall.
 A door that stands ajar is partly open, partly closed.
 Half-open, half-closed, the door exposes its hinge and the hour-glass shape the hinge makes.
 A shape that suggests “a jar” or a pair of breasts, the nipples being the screwheads.
 The center line of the hinge is askew, a visual pun on “ajar”.
 Until 2012, I had been happy enough to have the print.
 But then I finally woke up to book art, and it felt a bit alone, hanging on the wall — or rather “in the door … a jar”.